 After many financial institutions defaulted during the 2008 pandemic, restrictions were put in place to limit their spending during another period of uncertainty.

-Until the end of last year, both Canadian and US banks weren’t allowed to increase dividends or issue a share buyback.
+Until last year, Canadian and US banks couldn’t increase dividends or issue a share buyback.

 Governments on both sides of the border wanted to prevent another wave of spending during a crash.
 After all, banks hold our money.
 If they default, we are in trouble.
-Since, stock buybacks increased among financial institutions and dividends are on the rise again.
+Since stock buybacks increased among financial institutions, dividends are rising again.

-Most Canadian and US banks are having record years despite the pandemic.
+Most Canadian and US banks have record years despite the pandemic.
 Their cash piles are increasing.
 It’s no wonder they want to repay shareholders through stock buybacks.